The Best Monitor for an Arcade Cabinet

 For instance, if you have an old-school shoot’ em up video game, you can use your gun with the CRT monitor without a problem.
 Likewise, you won’t run into any image display problems because older game consoles were designed to work with the CRT monitors.

 One of the greatest benefits of using a CRT is its great response time and refresh rate.
-When shopping for a monitor, always look for a high refresh rate and low response time.
+When shopping for a gaming monitor, always look for a high refresh rate and low response time.

 Vintage monitors redraw every frame from scratch with an average refresh rate of 100 Hz.
 Plus, the time it takes for the CRT monitor to refresh (response time) is between 3ms and 5ms, which is very good.
 This feature makes CRT monitors very attractive to some gamers.